jekyll/jekyll/site/_docs/plugins.md

 end
 {% endhighlight %}

-Now, to install the plugins from your Bundler group can be done by running`bundle install`
+You can now install the gems from your group by running`bundle install`.

 <div class="note info">
   <h5>